cyrichardson/docs-common/api-guide-template/api-reference/methods/http-request-template.rst

 Response parameters
 ~~~~~~~~~~~~~~~~~~~

-..
-If you need to say something specific about the response, say it in
+If you need to say something specific about the response, say it in this
-   this section, and then include a table for body parameters, as needed
+section, and then include a table for body parameters, as needed (using the
-   (using the `list-table` directive).
-Precede the table with a basic
+``list-table`` directive).
+Precede the table with a basic introduction.
-   introduction.

-The response has the following body parameters.

-..
 Parameter tables include the following columns: Name, Type, Description.
-   Following is an example table, created with the `list-table` directive.
+For
+example:

+The response has the following body parameters:

 .. list-table::
    :widths: 15 10 30